daliaWdswrth/Touchdesigner/glsl_notes/notes2.md

 # GLSL Notes 2

 ## Shaders
-A program written in GLSL.
+A shader is a program written in GLSL.
 There are two types:
 * vertex shader
     * every object in 3D (point, text, shape) has number of vertices
     * role is to take care of positioning every vertex